 A few weeks ago I was in the car with my family.
 It was a weekend and we were going away to see the penguins at Phillip Island.
 I was casually checking my emails on my phone when I did the biggest gasp I have ever done.
-My husband nearly had a heart attack.
-He thought I had either had a heart attack myself, someone had died, I saw a giant kangaroo coming straight at our car or some other disastrous thing had happened.
+My man nearly had a heart attack: He wasn’t sure if I’d had a heart attack myself, if someone had died, if I’d seen a giant kangaroo coming straight at us, or some other disastrous thing had happened.

 After realising the worry I had caused, I managed to say “It’s ok, it’s good news” in between gasps… I then said:

 “I’ve been asked if I want to be a Super Hero!”

 At this point, my children who were headphoned in the back seat perked up their ears… “what? super hero? what?”

 Articulate, the company who created Storyline and other awesome e-learning products, recognises community members who “go above and beyond to help others by contributing to forum discussions, sharing ideas, and pointing people to helpful resources.
 The Super Heroes program recognizes these top contributors and their powerful contributions to the community.”

 When I first starting using Articulate Storyline back in 2012, I taught myself how to use the software.
 I painstakingly went through every single tutorial, demo and sample I could get my hands on.
 I subscribed to Tom’s blog and all other Articulate newsletters.
 I could not get enough.

 Of course, when I say I taught myself, what I really mean is: the e-learning heroes taught me—all the wonderful people who regularly contribute to this amazing community.
 I noticed that a few select members had a Hero badge next to their name.
 I wondered what that meant… until I realised they would pop up everywhere in the forums helping out, discussing things until the wee hours, sharing freebies, and so much more.